QionglingLi/LifespanGradient/README.md

    The age-specific group-level functional gradients were categorized into different stages using K-means clustering.
 The optimal cluster number was determined based on a winner-take-all approach based on thiry indices using the [NbClust package](https://www.rdocumentation.org/packages/NbClust/versions/3.0.1/topics/NbClust).

 **4. visulization**
    The gradient maps were shown using the SurfStatViewData function from [SurfStat toolbox](https://mica-mni.github.io/surfstat/).
 The distinct stages of the gradient were shown using multidimensional scaling.
 Distribution of gradient score along S-A axis across the lifespan was shown using [Plot_gradient_ridges.R](https://github.com/QionglingLi/LifespanGradient/blob/main/codes/First_GradientAnalysis/Plot_gradient_ridges.R).

 ## Growth pattern of the gradient
+**1. gradient measures**

 ## Functional segregation-integration

 ## Structural hierarchies